FScholsen/flist-ui/README.md

   - Install Typescript: `npm install -D typescript`
   - Install ts-lit-plugin: `npm install -D ts-lit-plugin`

-    It will add type checking to lit-html (dependency of lit-element) when using `tsc`.
+    It will add type checking to lit-html (it's a dependency of lit-element) when using `tsc`.

   - Create a `tsconfig.json` in this directory (`flist-ui`):